-"Artists' books are, like any other medium, a means of conveying art ideas from the artist to the viewer/reader.
+"Artists books are, like any other medium, a means of conveying art ideas from the artist to the viewer/reader.
 Unlike most other media they are available to all at a low cost.
-They do not need a special place to be seen, they are not valuable except for the ideas they contain.
-They contain the material in a sequence which is determined by the artist.
-(The reader/viewer can read the material in any order but the artist presents it as s/he thinks it should be).
+They do not need a special place to be seen, they are not valuable except for the ideas they contain. they contain the material in a sequence which is determined by the artist.(The reader/viewer can read the material in any order but the artist presents it as s/he thinks it should be).
 Art shows come and go but books stay around for years.
 They are works themselves, not reproductions of works.
 Books are the best medium for many artists working today.
 The material seen on the walls of galleries in many cases can not be easily read/seen on walls but can be more easily read at home under less intimidating conditions.
 It is the desire of artists that their ideas be understood by as many people as possible.
-Books make it easier to accomplish this.
-"I am very inspired by an artist book archive I worked in for 3 months in Istanbul called BAS.
-They have 700-800 books from all over the world and it is a wonderful place, but the problem with it is that they don't really have that many visitors because no one knows about it in Istanbul, so they only have foreign visitors.
-That is a thing I will try to do differently, it should be more inclusive to the local public and not focus so much on exclusive books but more on low-fi publications.
+Books make it easier to accomplish this."

+I am very inspired by an artist book archive I worked in for 3 months in Istanbul called BAS.
+They have 700-800 books from all over the world and it is a wonderful place, the problem with it is that they don't really have that many visitors because no one knows about it in Istanbul, so they only have foreign visitors.
+That is a thing I will try to do different, it should be more inclusive to the local public and not focus so much on exclusive books but more low-fi publications.

 Do you think it would make sense to open the archive in Odense?
-I mean what's your take on the periphery-centre issue?
+I mean what's your take on the peripherycentre issue?
 I suppose it's too true that it's easier to make an impact in Copenhagen rather than Odense.
-But then again you could see Copenhagen as peripheral in comparison to the huge metropolises...
-This leads to the third question - do you feel attached to one place, be it Odense, Copenhagen or Denmark, or do you see yourself as a global citizen, doing residencies here and there...
+But then again one may regard Copenhagen peripheral in comparison to hugemetropols...
+This leads to the third question do you feel attached to one place (be it Odense, Copenhagen or Denmark) or do you see yourself as a global citizen, doing residencies here an there...

 I like Odense, but I don't think it would make sense to make the archive in Odense.
-There are not that many people interested in that kind of stuff, so it would be hard to make it work.
-I would like the archive to have a focus mostly on Scandinavian books but also on international ones as well and Odense is not good for getting visitors from all over.
-Arhus in the north of Denmark would make more sense than Odense, as there is a tradition of publications in Århus.
+There is not that many people interested in that kind of stuff, so it would be hard to make it work.
+I would like the archive to have a focus on mostly Scandinavian books but also international aswell and Odense is not good for getting visitors from allover. Århus in the north of Denmark would make more sense than Odense, as there is a tradition regarding publications in Århus.
 A big reason to start the archive in Copenhagen is that I live there and I know there is a lot of potential for publications.
-Copenhagen does not have that many people making publications, but I know a lot of people are becoming more interested in the medium.
-I don't think Copenhagen is the best place for everything and I think it's a good thing to spread things out around the country.
+Copenhagen does not have that many people making publications, but I know a lot of people are getting more interested in the medium.
+I don't think Copenhagen is the best place for everything and I think its a good thing to spread things out in the country.
 I wish to move to the countryside in some years with a group of friends so it could be cool to make spaces there as well.